richardschoen/howtostuff/ibmi_mount_nfs_share.md

 It's always a good idea to name your NFS shares and IFS directories consistently so the names are easily recognizable by your applications and users.

-## Copying Files from and to NFS Shares using the CPY Command
+## Copying Files from and to NFS Shares using the CPY CL Command

 #### Copy file from IFS to NFS location.
 Make sure to specify CCSID(437) and AUT(*INDIR) or you may get an authority error when copying files to an nfs directory from the IFS.
 ```CPY OBJ('/tmp/test.pdf') TOOBJ('/nfsmount1/test.pdf') TOCCSID(437) DTAFMT(*BINARY) REPLACE(*YES) AUT(*INDIR)```